This could very well blow your mind ...

 American investors aren't dumb.
 We're uninformed -- a reason for the mad rush of money into professionally managed mutual funds since 1996.
 Fund assets under management have increased nearly 11% annually over the past decade, as the number of funds available for investment has increased from 6,293 to 8,726, according to the Investment Company Institute.

 And fund companies are cashing in.
-Fidelity Select Brokerage -- a sector-tracking fund that counts Lazard
+Fidelity Select Brokerage (FSLBX) -- a sector-tracking fund that counts Credit Suisse

 Pay up for ... junk

 Of course, the majority of the funds out there fail to beat or even match their benchmarks, despite holding some solid stocks.
 Take John Hancock Growth Trends (JGTBX), for example.
-The fund has been walloped by the S&P 500 to the tune of more than 3 percentage points per year since 2002.
-And despite holding recent gainers such as IBM
+The fund has been walloped by the S&P 500 to the tune of more than four percentage points per year over the past five years.
+What's more, positions in Microsoft

-But poor stock-picking isn't the only reason the fund's customers are underserved.
-They're also paying the fund's managers an absurd 2.35% expense ratio -- which means investors are starting out 2.35% in the hole.
+But poor stock picking isn't the only reason the fund's customers are underserved.
+They're also paying the fund's managers an absurd 2.22% expense ratio -- which means investors are starting out 2.22% in the hole.
 That's a big hurdle to overcome.

 And while the fund's managers probably love cashing their fat checks, your payments to them are preventing you from doing the same!